-5 Ways to Significantly Boost Your Pinterest Traffic
+5 Ways Authors Can Significantly Boost Their Pinterest Traffic

 About four months ago, I decided to adjust which social media outlets I was going to focus on to connect with my ideal reader.
 Like many of you, I’ve been frustrated with Facebook and wanted to take a new approach.
 This included a more concentrated effort towards Pinterest.